Mayitzin/ExtraBits/openBook/README.md

 For any technical enquiry or something to do with the managmente of the project English can be used.

 The format used to write this book is TeX.
 It allows for a nice handling and distribution of this type of document.

+The topic is **A narrative history of Freemasonry in Mexico**, which is highly interesting for me and I consider it relevant to understand many parts of the Mexican history.

 Suggestions and comments are always welcome.